-\applies to all members except for Title XIX Waiver Group members a) Prospective Reinsurance: This coverage applies to prospective enrollment periods.
+Annual Deductible Title XIX Waiver Group Annual Deductible Statewide Plan Enrollment Prospective Reinsurance Combined PPC and Prospective Reinsurance Coinsurance 0-34,999 \$20,000 \$15,000 75% applies to all members except for Title XIX Waiver Group members a) Prospective Reinsurance: This coverage applies to prospective enrollment periods.
 The deductible level is based on the Contractor's statewide AHCCCS acute care enrollment (not including SOBRA Family Planning Extension services) as of October 1st each contract year for all rate codes and counties, as shown in the table above.
-AHCCCSA will adjust the Contractor's deductible level at the beginning of a contract year if the Contractor's enrollment changes to the next enrollment level.
-A Contractor at the \$35,000 or \$50,000 deductible level may elect a lower deductible prior to the beginning of a new contract year.
-These deductible levels are subject to change by AHCCCSA during the term of this contract.
-Any change will have a corresponding impact on capitation rates.
+The deductible levels are subject to change by AHCCCSA during the term of this contract.
+Any change would have a corresponding impact on capitation rates.